Frequently Asked Questions

 Community

-What are the plans for clark school?
+What are the plans for Clark School?

 There will be no changes to Clark School.
 PK and K will continue to be located at Clark.